GluuFederation/docs-gluu-server-prod/docs/source/tutorials/cn-openshift.md

 9. Install gluu.

+    === "Pygluu-helm"

+        This option is more user friendly as it walks you through an installation pathway and executes a helm install.

-    1. Change permissions to the directory that contains `pygluu-kubernetes.pyz`
+        1. Change permissions to the directory that contains [`pygluu-kubernetes.pyz`](https://github.com/GluuFederation/cloud-native-edition/releases/download/v1.6.6/pygluu-kubernetes-linux-amd64.pyz)

             ```bash
             sudo chgrp -R 0 /path/to/dir/ && chmod -R g=u /path/to/dir/
             ```

         2. Install the gluu server

             ```bash
             cd /path/to/dir/ && ./pygluu-kubernetes.pyz helm-install
             ```

+    === "Helm"

+        Follow this [section](https://gluu.org/docs/gluu-server/4.3/installation-guide/install-kubernetes/#installing-gluu-using-helm-manually) to install using helm manually.

-    3. If the `nginx-ingress` didn't work correctly - modifying the `deployment configuration` for nginx-ingress and adding the serviceaccount to the `anyuid SCC` as the application defined needs to run as user root in the container.
+    If the `nginx-ingress` didn't work correctly - modifying the `deployment configuration` for nginx-ingress and adding the serviceaccount to the `anyuid SCC` as the application defined needs to run as user root in the container.

     ```bash
     oc patch deployment.apps/ningress-nginx-ingress-controller --patch '{"spec":{"template":{"spec":{"serviceAccountName": "useroot"}}}}'
     oc patch deployment.apps/ningress-nginx-ingress-default-backend --patch '{"spec":{"template":{"spec":{"serviceAccountName": "useroot"}}}}'
     ```

 ## Uninstallation

   Uninstalling the cluster. `cd` to the folder that contains the installation program.